videojs/videojs-contrib-hls/README.md

 See the documentation on `player.hls.selectPlaylist` for more details.

 ## Release History
+- 0.11.0: embedded ID3 tags are exposed as an in-band metadata track
 - 0.10.0: optimistic initial bitrate selection
 - 0.9.0: support segment level AES-128 encryption
 - 0.8.0: support for EXT-X-DISCONTINUITY